-We are actively engaged in an ongoing process of anticipating and meeting our funding requirements related to exploring for and developing oil and natural gas resources along the Atlantic Margins.
-We have historically met our funding requirements through cash flows generated from our operating activities and obtained additional funding from issuances of equity and debt as well as partner carries.
+We are actively engaged in an ongoing process of anticipating and meeting our funding requirements related to our strategy as a full-cycle exploration and production company.
+We have historically met our funding requirements through cash flows generated from our operating activities and obtained additional funding from issuances of equity and debt, as well as partner carries.

-While we are presently in a strong financial position, commodity prices are volatile and could negatively impact our ability to generate sufficient operating cash flows to meet our funding requirements.
-To partially mitigate this price volatility, we maintain a hedging program.
-Our investment decisions are based on longer-term commodity prices based on the long-term nature of our projects and development plans.
-Also, BP has agreed to partially carry our exploration, appraisal and development program in Mauritania and Senegal.
-Current commodity prices, combined with our hedging program, partner carries and our current liquidity position support our capital program for 2018.
+Oil prices are historically volatile and a significant decrease in oil prices could negatively impact our ability to generate sufficient operating cash flows to meet our funding requirements.
+This volatility could also result in wide fluctuations in future oil prices, which could impact our ability to comply with our financial covenants.
+To partially mitigate this price volatility, we maintain an active hedging program and review our capital spending program on a regular basis.
+Our investment decisions are based on longer-term commodity prices based on the nature of our projects and development plans.
+Current commodity prices, combined with our hedging program and our current liquidity position support our remaining capital program for 2023.